hackclub/terminalcraft/submissions/clippyman/README.md

-    -i, --input                 Enter in terminal input mode (on by default for unix builds) -p, --path <path>           Path to where we'll search/save the clipboard history -P, --primary [<bool>]      Use the primary clipboard instead --wl-seat <name>            The seat for using in wayland (just leave it empty if you don't know what's this) -s, --search                Delete/Search clipboard history.
+    -i, --input                 Enter in terminal input mode (on by default for unix builds) -p, --path <path>           Path to where we'll search/save the clipboard history -P, --primary [<bool>]      Use the primary clipboard instead -S, --silent [<bool>]       Print or Not an info message along the search content you selected --wl-seat <name>            The seat for using in wayland (just leave it empty if you don't know what's this) -s, --search                Delete/Search clipboard history.
 At the moment is not possible to search UTF-8 characters Press TAB to switch beetwen search bar and clipboard history.